EnesAltas/seecommerce/README.md

 {
-  "Email":"<shopMailSenderEmail>", //this your mail sender email. example='info@shop.com' "EmailPass":"<shopMailSenderPassword>", //this your mail sender password. example='123456789+' "MongoPass":"MongoString<user:password>", //this your got data from instruction 4.1. . example='user:password'
+  "Email":"<shopMailSenderEmail>", //this your mail sender email. example='info@shop.com' "EmailPass":"<shopMailSenderPassword>", //this your mail sender password. example='123456789+' "MongoPass":"<user:password>", //this your got data from instruction 4.1. . example='user:password'
   "MongoIp":"<MongoDBIP>" //this your got data from instruction 4. . example='testshop.mongodb.net'
 }
 ```